 Here’s the government data behind Thanksgiving dinner.
 Unless otherwise noted, all the data is from the US Department of Agriculture.

-Top states: Minnesota produced the most turkeys in 2019 at 40 million birds — or about 18% of the US total.
-North Carolina was second with 31 million, followed by Arkansas at 30 million.
+Top states: Minnesota produced the most turkeys in 2020 at 40 million birds — or about 18% of the US total.
+Arkansas was second with 31 million, followed by North Carolina at 30 million.

-Last year, the US produced 7.9 million barrels of cranberries, down one million from the 2018 figure of 8.9 million barrels.
+In 2020, the US produced 7.8 million barrels of cranberries, down 1.1 million from the 2018 figure of 8.9 million barrels.
 Barrels can hold 100 pounds of cranberries.

-Fun fact: Forty-one percent of potatoes were processed into frozen products, including french fries.
-About 27%, or 11.5 billion pounds of potatoes, remained as the fresh type that can be transformed into mashed potatoes.
+Fun fact: Forty percent of potatoes were processed into frozen products, including french fries.
+About 24%, or 11.3 billion pounds of potatoes, remained as the fresh type that can be transformed into mashed potatoes.

-In 2019, the US produced 1.7 billion pounds of snap beans.
-Nineteen percent of snap beans produced in the US are for fresh use, while the rest are processed by canning or freezing.
+In 2020, the US produced 1.7 billion pounds of snap beans.
+Eighteen percent of snap beans produced in the US are for fresh use, while the rest are processed by canning or freezing.

-Top states: Wisconsin led all states in production in 2019 with 622 million pounds of snap beans.
-Four other states -- New York, North Carolina, Florida, and Maryland -- had production exceed 100 million pounds.
+Top states: Wisconsin led all states in production in 2020 with 633 million pounds of snap beans.
+Five other states — New York, Michigan, Oregon, Florida, and Illinois — had production exceed 100 million pounds.

-In terms of area harvested, snap beans were among the top three vegetables alongside sweet corn and tomatoes.
-In 2019, snap bean farms covered 189,700 acres.
-Sweet corn harvests covered 390,700 acres, while tomatoes covered 273,700 acres.
+Fun fact: In terms of area harvested, snap beans were among the top three vegetables alongside sweet corn and tomatoes.
+In 2020, snap bean farms covered 185,200 acres.
+Sweet corn harvests covered 402,900 acres, while tomatoes covered 280,000 acres.

 Top states: Production is dispersed throughout the US, with all states producing some pumpkins.
-In 2017, about 40% of pumpkin acres were harvested in the top six pumpkin-producing states by weight.
-Despite a reduction in acreage, Illinois remained the top pumpkin-producing state last year, harvesting nearly twice as many acres as any of the other top states (10,900 acres).
+In 2017 and based on weight, about 40% of pumpkin acres were harvested in the top six pumpkin-producing states.
+Illinois harvested 15,900 acres of pumpkins, more than twice the 7,000 acres harvested in second-place Pennsylvania.

-Fun fact: The majority of Illinois’ pumpkin crop is processed as pie filling or other processed pumpkin products.
-By contrast, less than 3% of the pumpkin crop in California and Virginia — two other leading pumpkin-producing states — is processed.
+Fun fact: The majority of Illinois’ pumpkin crop — 523 million pounds or 82% of the total — is processed as pie filling or other processed pumpkin products.
+By contrast, 0% of the pumpkin crop in California is processed.
 This difference is largely explained by differences in types of pumpkins grown in Illinois versus other states.
 According to the USDA, pumpkin growers in other states are geared more toward growing pumpkins for seasonal reasons such as Halloween.